Unicon/cas-mfa/cas-mfa-web/docs/architecture.md

 This custom action considers the authentication method required by the CAS-using service the user is attempting to log in to, if any, and compares this to the recorded method of how the user authenticated previously in the active single sign-on session, if any, and makes a binary decision about whether the login flow should proceeed as per normal (the `requireTgt` event) or whether the flow should branch (the `requireMfa` event) to enforce an as-yet unfulfilled authentication method requirement expressed by the CAS-using service.

-The `requireTgt` case is uninteresting: the CAS login flow proceeds as normal.
+This Action branches to `requireMfa` only if the user has an existing single sign-on session that does not yet meet the authentication method requirements.
+If the requirements are already met *or if the user hasn't logged in at all* the Action signals to proceed the flow.
+This is so that the user will first complete the normal user and password login process before (later, through another flow action) branching to then experience and fulfill the additional authentication factor requirement.

 ### multiFactorAuthentication login flow state

-The `requireMfa` case is interesting: the flow proceeds to the `multiFactorAuthentication` state.
+In the `requireMfa` case, the flow proceeds to the `multiFactorAuthentication` state.
 This is a Spring Web Flow subflow-state:

     <subflow-state id="multiFactorAuthentication" subflow="mfa">
         <on-entry>